Samuel Påhlsson: NHL

-Påhlsson returned to the Ducks the next year in the 2005–06 season, where the team advanced to the Conference Finals, falling to the Edmonton Oilers.
-The 2006–07 season would bring the Anaheim Ducks back to the Stanley Cup Final.
+Påhlsson returned to the Ducks the next year in the 2005–06 season, where the team advanced to the Conference Finals, being defeated by the Edmonton Oilers.
+In the 2006–07 season, Anaheim returned to the Stanley Cup Finals.
 Since their last trip to the Finals, the Ducks' roster had changed significantly, though Påhlsson was one of the few remaining players from 2003.
 He was primarily utilized on the Ducks' checking line alongside Travis Moen and Rob Niedermayer.
-Påhlsson's efforts in a defensive role were instrumental in Anaheim's successful season; he helped the Ducks defeat the Ottawa Senators in five games to win his and the Ducks' first Stanley Cup championship.
+Påhlsson's efforts in a defensive role were instrumental in Anaheim's successful season; he helped the Ducks defeat the Ottawa Senators in five games to win his and the Ducks' first Stanley Cup.
 He totalled 12 points over 21 games in the playoffs, including the winning goal in Game 2 of the Finals.
-He was nominated for the Frank J. Selke Trophy as the NHL's best defensive forward during the regular season, ultimately losing-out to defending champion Rod Brind'Amour of the Carolina Hurricanes.
+He was nominated for the Frank J. Selke Trophy as the NHL's best defensive forward during the regular season, ultimately losing out to defending champion Rod Brind'Amour of the Carolina Hurricanes.

 In the last year of his contract in 2008–09, Påhlsson was dealt at the NHL trade deadline on March 4, 2009, along with Logan Stephenson, to the Chicago Blackhawks in exchange for James Wisniewski and Petri Kontiola.
 Påhlsson advanced to the Western Conference Finals with the Blackhawks, where they were eliminated by the Detroit Red Wings.
 Becoming an unrestricted free agent in the off-season, Påhlsson signed a three-year contract worth an annual average value of $2.65 million with the Columbus Blue Jackets on July 1, 2009.

-In a similar scenario to his trade from the Ducks three years prior, Påhlsson was once again traded the last season of his contract on February 27, 2012.
+In a similar scenario to his trade from the Ducks three years prior, Påhlsson was once again traded for the last season of his contract on February 27, 2012.
 He was sent to the Vancouver Canucks for defenceman Taylor Ellington and two fourth-round draft picks in 2012.
 Påhlsson scored his first goal as a Canuck on March 8, a game-winner against the Winnipeg Jets.

 Return to Sweden

 On June 18, 2012, in advance of the NHL's free agency period, Påhlsson ended his North American career to return to Sweden and signed a three-year contract to captain his original club, Modo Hockey.
 Upon his return to Modo, after enjoying a primarily healthy career in the NHL, Påhlsson tore his Achilles tendon, which limited him to 23 injury-affected games in the 2012–13 season.

-Påhlsson captained Modo in his first two seasons in his return before taking up an alternate leadership position in his final professional season in 2014–15.
+Påhlsson captained Modo in his first two seasons before becoming alternate captain in his final professional season in 2014–15.
 He added 14 points in 53 games before ending his professional career on April 16, 2015.